 In short, the perfect place to progress in Spanish during the holidays!

 Please note, this is unlikely to be an option for complete beginners.
-You will not be able to get a contract if you do not speak Spanish.
+You will not be able to get a contract if you do not speak a little bit of Spanish.

-Catalans have the reputation of being fairly protectionist so finding a job in Barcelona will prove itself difficult.
-However, speaking English is a skill that can be sought in this highly touristy city.
+Catalans have the reputation of being fairly protectionist so finding a job in Barcelona will prove itself to be difficult.
+However, speaking English is a skill that can be sought in this highly touristic city.

-If you speak only Spanish (Castilian), you will more easily integrate in Madrid.
-Indeed, if Barcelona has opted for bilingualism, locals adapt to foreigners by automatically speaking Castilian and non-Catalan.
+If you only speak Spanish (Castilian), you will be able to more easily integrate in Madrid.
+Indeed, if Barcelona has opted for bilingualism, locals adapt to foreigners by automatically speaking Castilian.

 But it is clear that if you do not master the first language of Catalonia, you will have more trouble.

-Discover the differences between Spanish and Catalan in your Spanish lessons, but be warned that they are very different languages!
+You can discover the differences between Spanish and Catalan in your Spanish lessons, but be warned that they are very different languages!

-If you do decide to go for an international exchange program, Madrid has a great set of choice to discover the Spanish culture while Barcelona stands out for its belonging to Catalonia.
+If you do decide to go for an international exchange program, Madrid has a great selection of universities to discover the Spanish culture, while Barcelona stands out for belonging to Catalonia.

 If you wish to study law or economics, the Universidad Pontificia Comillas de Madrid is considered one of the best on Spanish soil.
 For students wishing to opt for a private school, business schools are located in both cities and have no less than 80 different nationalities:

-No matter which city you choose between Madrid and Barcelona for your studies, you will experience all the pleasures of co-habitation such as the one you see Pot Luck, you will spend your evenings talking and discussing tapas with your roommates and you will share your weekends between homework and discotheques.
+No matter which city you choose for your studies, you will experience all the pleasures of co-habitation such as what you see in the film Pot Luck.
+You could spend your evenings talking and discussing tapas with your roommates, and you could spend your weekends delicately balancing homework and going out.

 Barcelona is best known for being the temple of the architect Gaudi.
-It is true that he left several treasures simply unavoidable in the city:
+It is true that he left the city several treasures:

-However, other great things will punctuate your stay in Barcelona like visiting the historical center (Barrio Gótico), the botanical garden of the Montjuïc Hill, the Picasso Museum or the National Museum of Catalan Art (MNAC).
+However, other great things will be a part of your stay in Barcelona like visiting the historical center (Barrio Gótico), the botanical garden of the Montjuïc Hill, the Picasso Museum or the National Museum of Catalan Art (MNAC).

 To plan your stay, find help with a LoneyPlanet guide!

-Madrid on its side offers a more classic architecture but just as beautiful to see.
+Madrid, on the other hand, offers more classical architecture, but one that is just as beautiful to see.
 Here are some examples of monuments not to be missed:

 The two cities are very festive, first of all because they are in Spain, and because they are full of life and they have an international influence.

 In practice, Barcelona is a city that lives as much by day as it does by night.
-It is packed with Flamenco clubs, nightclubs with techno sounds and lively and bursting tapas bars.
-In the evening, rather late, let yourself be tempted by a tasting of tapas (tortillas with calamari).
+It is packed with Flamenco clubs, nightclubs with techno sounds, and lively and bursting tapas bars.
+In the evening, allow yourself to be tempted by a tasting of tapas (tortillas with calamari).
 The best neighborhoods are Raval, Born, Sants and Gràcia.

-Ramblas are always a meeting place and festivity packed with people, a must-do walk before joining a bar in the center like the Margarita Blue or La Fianna.
+Las Ramblas are always a meeting place, packed full of people, a must-do walk before joining a bar in the center like the Margarita Blue or La Fianna.

-To get out in trendy clubs, you’ll have to head for Gran Vía and Puerta del Sol.
-When in the week can we go out till the end of the night in Madrid?
-The top of the nightlife is from Thursday to Saturday, but not before midnight, you’d just be on your own with your drink.
+To hit the city’s trendy clubs, you’ll have to head for Gran Vía and Puerta del Sol.
+The city really comes to life at night between Thursday and Saturday, but not before midnight, you’d just be on your own with your drink.

 Madrid is also a capital of choice for lovers of gastronomy, indeed, it hosts several gourmet markets to fall for!
-On the program, local products, tapas and wine glasses.
-A great way to get in shape for a festive evening!
-Here are 3 gourmet Madrid markets to test:
+On the agenda, you will find local products, tapas and wine glasses.
+A great way to get in shape for an evening on the town!
+Here are 3 gourmet markets in Madrid to test:

-As for tapas bars, there is food for all tastes once again, from the chic (Baco and Beto) to the good old-style french cuisine (Jurucha).
+As for tapas bars, there is food for all palettes, from the chic (Baco and Beto), to the good old-style french cuisine (Jurucha).
 Will you be able to tour the 10 best tapas bars in Madrid?